Invasive parasites

 • Identifying the most effective intervention that growers can use to reduce transmission and mitigate the negative impacts of infection on product value.

 Shellfish aquaculture is a low-input, sustainable means of seafood production that augments the supply of locally produced, nutritious food.
-We seek to address the needs of the Pacific Northwest’s aquaculture sector by assessing the scale of this threat and exploring options for reducing the barrier it presents to oyster aquaculture development.
-Through our new industry advisory group (the Healthy Oysters Steering Committee), we will ensure a coordinated and complementary exchange of information and ideas across our public–private partnership, including information on effective treatments for Polydora infection and tools for on-farm identification and quantification of Polydora burden.
-Given that non-native marine species move easily across space, our discovery of Polydora websteri and other Polydora species in Washington portends similar problems throughout the Pacific Northwest region.
-Our project will provide oyster farmers with tools to prevent an emerging nuisance species from reducing oyster production and profitability in the Pacific Northwest.
+We sought to address the needs of the Pacific Northwest’s aquaculture sector by assessing the scale of this threat and exploring options for reducing the barrier it presents to oyster aquaculture development.
+Through our industry advisory group (the Healthy Oysters Steering Committee), we ensured a coordinated and complementary exchange of information and ideas across our public–private partnership, including information on effective treatments for shell-boring polychaete infestation and tools for on-farm identification and quantification of worm burden.
+Our project provided oyster farmers with tools to prevent an emerging nuisance species from reducing oyster production and profitability in the Pacific Northwest.

 Back to Research